If you live in the UK, one of the leading internet options for you is Sky Internet.

 In Summary: Sky Q Hub and VPN

 The Sky Q Hub router comes with numerous benefits, but it also has one enormous flaw, which is the fact that it cannot be used in combination with a VPN.

 While VPNs are perfectly legal (even in the UK), they are still not supported by most ISPs including Sky Broadband.

-Alternatively get an additional router that come with a built-in VPN such as the Invizbox 2.
+Alternatively, get an additional router that comes with a built-in VPN such as the Invizbox 2.
 It is versatile enough to use it for a range of purposes.

 The benefits of using a VPN are many, and these are your only two choices.

 Whatever you choose, it is better than having no VPN.
 All that remains is for you to decide which option works best for you.